blobby-bobby/sticker-wall/README.md

 ## 🛠 Stack

-This project has been the perfect exercise to strenghten my skills on :
+This project has been the perfect exercise to strengthen my skills on :

 - React
 - TypeScript